ydumburs/blog2/README.md

 - For testing, a supported phone number must be registered in the Network Registry Playground.
 - In a production environment, registration with the Network Registry is required.

-# Setup & Run for development environment
+# Setup & Run for Development
 ## 1. Enable Network APIs in the Dashboard
 Before running the demo, make sure your Vonage application is properly configured:
   1. Log in to the Vonage API Dashboard.